 Business in Kinshasa (DR Congo)

-Foreign Trade and Business in Kinshasa, 85% of the Congolese GDP (Democratic Republic of the Congo)
+Transport and Foreign Trade in Kinshasa, 85% of the Congolese GDP (Democratic Republic of the Congo)

 Kinshasa (the «Salt market» in